idptools/goose/docs/variant_generation.rst

 ``rg_var()`` - Function to make a sequence variant that adjusts the Rg while keeping amino acid composition constant.

+``weighted_shuffle_var`` - Generate variants where you can specify residues or classes of residues to shuffle along with a weight to dictate how severely to shuffle the sequence.

 **A note about FCR_class(), NCPR_class(), and all_props_class_var() variants** -
 For the ``fcr_class_var()``, ``ncpr_class_var()``, and ``all_props_class_var()`` variants, the changes to amino acid by class is **MINIMIZED** but not necessarily kept exactly the same.
 This is because if you (for example) change FCR in your sequence, it is IMPOSSIBLE to keep the order and number of all amino acids by class the same in the returned variant.
 Similarly, with the NCPR variant, if you change the NCPR to the extent that the FCR has to change as well, then it will change the order / number of amino acids by class.

-For all some variants, in addition to being able to specify residues using your own custom-defined list, you can specify amino acids by class.
+For some variants, in addition to being able to specify residues using your own custom-defined list, you can specify amino acids by class.
 The classes are categorized as followed:

 ``aromatic`` : 'F', 'W', 'Y'
 ``polar`` : 'Q', 'N', 'S', 'T'